florenceasitwas/site/index.md

 				<h3>Paatz</h3>
 				<p>Paatz - German, 1952-1955 - A German husband-and-wife team of art historians with an incredible attention to detail.</p>
 				<li>
-					<a href="http://florenceasitwas.wlu.edu/texts/bigallo-paatz.html">Paatz on the Bigallo</a>
+					<a href="http://florenceasitwas.wlu.edu/texts/bigallo-paatz.html" class="essaylink">Paatz on the Bigallo</a>
 				</li>
 			</div>
 		</article>